Mathilde32/Optimizing-LLM-inference/README.md

 ### **2.3 Experiments and Results**

 The 8-bit LLM paper evaluates quantized models on tasks like GLUE and SQuAD.
-Results show:
-- Memory usage reduced by 75%.
-- Accuracy drops less than 1% compared to 32-bit models.
+Results show that memory usage is reduced by 75%, while accuracy drops less than 1% compared to 32-bit models.

 ### **Pros and Cons**

-**Advantages:**
-8-bit quantization provides significant memory and computational savings, enabling faster inference and compatibility with modern hardware accelerators.
+The 8-bit quantization provides significant memory and computational savings, enabling faster inference and compatibility with modern hardware accelerators.
+However, quantization requires careful calibration, and there is a slight accuracy degradation compared to higher precision formats.

-**Disadvantages:**
-Quantization requires careful calibration, and there is a slight accuracy degradation compared to higher precision formats.

 ## **3. Optional - Flash Attention Mechanism**